MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ### -PageName

 Specifies the name of the SharePoint page to copy.
 This parameter is required when not using the `-AllPages` switch.
+Note that `-PageName` refers to the name of a SharePoint page that ends with the suffix .aspx, such as page.aspx.

 ```yaml
 Type: String